cynber/cs444-FacilityFinder/docs/blog/posts/project-update-3.md

 **Design Breadth:**

-- Wireframes for all key features (e.g. map feature, seach & filter feature, add/update washroom feature) have been designed.
+- Wireframes for all key features (e.g. map feature, search & filter feature, add/update washroom feature) have been designed.
 - Although some less crucial pages (e.g. profile page, reviewing feature) were considered and can be implemented in the future, they have not been fleshed out in the LoFi design since they are not part of the scope of our requirements and task examples

 **Design Depth:**

-- We paid special attention to key aspects like the seach & filter feature, as well sa the add/update washroom feature.
+- We paid special attention to key aspects like the search & filter feature, as well sa the add/update washroom feature.
 - These features are essential to app functionality, and align with the requirements and user tasks (as per task examples)
 - Interactions on these pages are more complete and flow between each other to create a more complete workflow